Magnetism in Gemstones

-Paramagnetic metal ions are often trapped in color centers in gems, but the concentrations of these metal ions are too low to be detectable with a magnetic wand.
+Paramagnetic metal ions are often trapped in color centers in gems, but the concentration of these metal ions is too low to be detectable with a magnetic wand.
 Strong gem color can sometimes be induced by color centers when metal ions are present in only a few parts per million.

 Weakly Magnetic "Madeira" Citrine

 A rare exception in Quartz are certain Citrines that are colored by iron impurities rather than (or perhaps in addition to) color centers, such as some natural red "Madeira" Citrines from Brazil, and on rare occasions even yellow Citrines.
 These rare Citrines can be weakly magnetic.

 Gems of organic origin such as Pearl, Ivory, Amber, Coral, Shell and Jet are not colored by paramagnetic metals.
 All organic gems are inert (diamagnetic).